chaimain/asgardpy/docs/source/overview.rst

 #.
 Use :class:`~asgardpy.data.target.Target.from_3d` ``= True``, if the model is included in the list of Models provided with the 3D Dataset

-The list of associated Models can be provided by -

-#.
-Using a file provided along with the DL3 data of the 3D data (for e.g. XML type for Fermi-LAT)

-#.
-Using a Catalog available in Gammapy, by adding information in :class:`~asgardpy.data.target.Target.use_catalog`

 While combining DL4 datasets from multiple instruments, the positions of the target source, included within these data, may not be exactly the same.
 This will cause computation issue for the binned analysis performed with Gammapy.
 To resolve this issue, use :class:`~asgardpy.data.target.Target.use_uniform_position` ``= True``.

-To add a default Gammapy `FoVBackgroundModel` to the 3D dataset, use :class:`~asgardpy.data.target.Target.add_fov_bkg_model` ``= True``, else one can include it in the config file as well.

 The :class:`~asgardpy.data.target.apply_selection_mask_to_models` function is used to apply various selections on the given list of models.